What is VVC?

 - Cross-component Prediction: In many cases (e.g. when there is an edge in the block) the luma and chroma components carry very similar information.
 In cross-component prediction, this is exploited by direct prediction of the chroma components from the reconstructed luma block using a linear combination of the reconstructed pixels with two parameters: a factor and an offset where the factors are calculated from the intra reference pixels.
 If necessary, scaling of the block is performed as well.
 [JVET-Q2002]

-Multi Reference Line Prediction: As mentioned before, only one row of neighbouring pixels is used for intra prediction.
+Multi Reference Line Prediction: As mentioned before, only one row of neighboring pixels is used for intra prediction.
 In VVC, this restriction is relaxed a bit so that prediction can be performed from two lines that are not directly next to the current block.
 However, there are several restrictions to this as only one line can be used at a time and no prediction across CTU boundaries is allowed.
 These limitations are necessary for efficient hardware implementations.
 [JVET-L0283]

 Of course, this list is not complete and there are several more intra prediction schemes which further increase the coding efficiency.
 The method of intra mode prediction and coding of the mode was improved and refined as well.

 For inter prediction, the basic tools from HEVC were carried over and adapted.
 For example, the basic concepts of uni- and bi-directional motion compensation from one or two reference pictures are mostly unchanged.
-However, there are some new tools which haven’t been used like this in a video coding standard before:
+However, there are some new tools that haven’t been used like this in a video coding standard before:

 Bi-directional optical flow (BDOF): If a prediction block uses bi-prediction with one of the references in the temporal past and the second one in the temporal future, BDOF can be used to refine the motion field of the prediction block.
 For this, the prediction block is split into a grid of 4×4 pixel sub-blocks.
 For each of these 4×4 blocks, the motion vector is then refined by calculating the optical flow using the two references.
 While this adds some complexity to the decoder for the optical flow calculation, the refined motion vector field does not need to be transmitted and thus the bitrate is reduced.
 [JVET-J0024]